This is similar to PrettyPrint::format but the result has no breaks.

 With no argument and no block, returns the element in self having the minimum value per method <=>:

-When a block is given, the block must return an Integer.
+With a block given, the block must return a numeric.

-With an argument n and a block, returns a new Array with at most n elements, in ascending order per the block:
+With non-negative numeric argument count and a block, returns a new array with at most count elements, in ascending order, per the block:

 Returns the remainder after dividing self by other.